Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 store_zeros (b, 100);
 ```

 will store zero into the first 100 elements of the array `b`.
 This ability to modify the elements of an array argument may seem to contradict the fact that C passes arguments by value.
-In fact, there's no contradiction, but I won’t be able to explain why until Section 12.3.
+In fact, there's no contradiction, but I won't be able to explain why until Section 12.3.

 <span class="QandA"></span>

 If a parameter is a multidimensional array. only the length of the first dimension may be omitted when the parameter is declared.
-For example, if we revise the `sum_array` function so that `a` is a two-dimensional array, we must specify the number of columns in `a`, although we don’t have to indicate the number of rows:
+For example, if we revise the `sum_array` function so that `a` is a two-dimensional array, we must specify the number of columns in `a`, although we don't have to indicate the number of rows:

 ```C
 #define LEN 10